Estimation of temperature-dependent growth profiles for the assessment of time of hatching in forensic entomology: Model and methods

-where $\epsilon_{kjl}$ are independent, zero mean random variables and the mean larval length curve $L_{T_k}(t)$ depends on the experimental temperatures $T_k$, $k=1,\ldots,K$.
-It is then possible to estimate $L_{T_k}(t)$ by means of a nonparametric smoothing estimator.
-In this work, we use a local linear regression estimator, but others could also be used if preferred.
-The local linear regression provides estimates $ \widehat{L}_{T_k}(t)$ for all the constant temperature growth curves.
-Figure \ref{fig3} displays the estimated growth curves $\widetilde{L}_{T_1}(t),\ldots,\widetilde{L}_{T_{K}}(t)$ at any time $t$ in their respective time ranges for the \emph{Calliphora vicina} data.
+{\em Estimating mean larval length curves for any experimental temperatures and their derivative}.
+We can then assume that the observed lengths satisfy a nonparametric regression model $Y_{kjl}=L_{T_k}(t_j)+\epsilon_{kjl}$, where $\epsilon_{kjl}$ are independent, zero mean random variables and the mean larval length curve $L_{T_k}$ depends on the experimental temperatures $T_k$, $k=1,\ldots,K$.
+It is then possible to estimate $L_{T_k}$ by means of a nonparametric smoothing estimator.
+In this work, we use a local linear regression estimator (see for instance \citealt{fan1992}, \citealt{fan1992variable}, \citealt{fan1993local}, and \citealt{ruppert1994multivariate}).
+It is well known in the nonparametric statistical literature that local linear regression provides accurate estimates $\widetilde{L}_{T_k}$ for all growth curves observed at a constant temperature.
+However, as explained in the next paragraph, the introduced dynamic model for determining the hatching time requires the estimation of the derivative $\widetilde{L}'_{T_k}$ of $\widetilde{L}_{T_k}$ and hence local linear regression is particularly suited to our setting.
+Figure \ref{fig3} displays the estimated growth curves $\widetilde{L}_{T_1},\ldots,\widetilde{L}_{T_{K}}$ at any time $t$ in their respective time ranges for the \emph{Calliphora vicina} data.\\

-The question now is how to produce an estimate for the growth curve at a grid of time points $t_1, \ldots, t_p$ associated to a generic temperature profile $T(t_1),\ldots, T(t_p)$.
+{\em Differential equation model}.
+The question now is how to produce an estimate for the growth curve at a grid of time points $t_1, \ldots, t_M$ associated to a generic temperature profile $T(t_1),\ldots, T(t_M)$.
 We claim that, if we consider a small enough time interval, the temperature in that interval can be considered roughly constant and therefore the growth process would be bound to follow the local dynamics of the correspondent constant temperature growth curve \emph{at the corresponding stage of the growth process}, i.e. at the point of the curve which reaches the current length in the growth process.
-This suggests the following model for the local growth process:
+This suggests the following differential equation model (DEM) for the local growth process: